Everything-you-need-to-know-about-income-tax-rebate

 In other words, you will avail a refund on tax money at the end of every financial year if your tax liability is less than that of the amount paid by you.
 You need to file an Income Tax Rebate within a specified period if you want to claim the income tax refund.

 Fortunately, the Indian Income Tax Act is full of options for you to save much of your income from tax.
-You can use the many tax rebates available in the act to reduce your annual direct tax liability.
+You can use the various tax rebates available in the act to reduce your annual direct tax liability.
 The only condition for claiming the income tax rebate is that you file the income tax return religiously.
 Since the income tax rate in this country is progressive, higher-income attracts direct tax at higher rates.

 Please enter correct name Please enter the Full name